eltonvs/coding-style/README.md

 The following document describes my own writing rules for development.

-This repository wasn't created to be a complete coding guide, it's just a way to documentate ~~my OCD~~ and share my coding style to receive contributions and improvements from other developers.
+This repository wasn't created to be a complete coding guide, it's just a way to document ~~my OCD~~ and share my coding style to receive contributions and improvements from other developers.

 This is a living document and contributions are always welcome!